backtrace-labs/backtrace-javascript/packages/nestjs/README.md

 The Backtrace NestJS SDK can cache generated reports and crashes to local disk before sending them to Backtrace.
 This is recommended; in certain configurations NestJS applications can crash before the SDK finishes submitting data, and under slow internet conditions your application might wait in a closing window until the HTTP submission finishes.
-In such an event occurs cached reports will be sent on next application launch.
+In such an event cached reports will be sent on next application launch.

 With offline database support you can:

--   cache your reports when the user doesn't have Internet connection or the service is unavailable,
+-   cache your reports when the user doesn't have an internet connection or the service is unavailable,
 -   capture crashes,
--   manually decide when to send them or not.
+-   manually decide whether or not to send reports, and when.

-By default the offline database support is disabled.
+Offline database support is disabled by default.
 To enable it, please add "enable: true" and the path to the directory where Backtrace can store crash data.

 ```ts
 const client = BacktraceClient.initialize({